MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticImpactingProcess.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsImpactingProcess>`: The user experience analytics top impacting process entity.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsImpactingProcess>`: The user experience analytics top impacting process entity.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Category <String>]`: The category of impacting process.
   - `[Description <String>]`: The description of process.
   - `[DeviceId <String>]`: The unique identifier of the impacted device.